 Noah has worked with various design firms in the Bay Area, New York and Philadelphia.
 More recently he has worked for WEISS/MANFREDI on various projects including Cornell University’s College of Veterinary Medicine, the Novartis Office Building, the Aga Khan University in East Africa, the St. Louis City Arch River competition and the Constitution Gardens competition on the National Mall.

-Noah is a Lecturer at UC Berkeley and a Senior Lecturer at California College of the Arts.
+Noah is a Lecturer at UC Berkeley and a Adjunct Professor at California College of the Arts.
 He has been an Adjunct Professor at Columbia University GSAPP, a Lecturer at the University of Pennsylvania School of Design, and a Teaching Assistant for multiple design studios.
 In 2009, Noah worked as an Architect-in-Residence at MoMA’s PS1 Museum as a part of an interdisciplinary team to propose solutions to the effects of climate change on New York’s waterfront.
 The resulting proposal was exhibited at MoMA in 2010 in the exhibition Rising Currents: Projects for New York’s Waterfront, and was widely published in various publications including the New York Times, Architectural Record, and Architect magazine.

 Noah has previously worked for nARCHITECTS, the Olin Partnership, KBAS, Hargreaves Associates, and Peter Walker and Partners and holds a BA in Cultural Anthropology from the University of California at Santa Cruz.